Watch: What is Broomball?

 Allowed

-- Kicking the ball to pass (goals cannot be scored directly by kicking)
+- Kicking the ball to pass (many recreational leagues allow this, but goals cannot be kicked in)

-- Full body contact in men's competition games (like ice hockey)
+- Full body contact in men's competition games (like ice hockey).
+Not allowed in mixed or women's

 Not allowed

-- Body checking in mixed or women's games (only allowed in men's)
+- Body checking in mixed or women's games (penalties include tripping, slashing, hooking, holding, boarding, and charging)

 Want the complete rulebook?